-Four Color Fantasies, the first ever exhibit of items from the Gary Lee Watson Comic Book Collection, is open to the campus and community this fall at the Ernest F. Hollings Special Collections Library in Columbia, S.C.
+Four Color Fantasies, the first ever exhibit of items from the Gary Lee Watson Comic Book Collection, is open to the campus and community through Jan.
+31 at the Ernest F. Hollings Special Collections Library in Columbia, S.C.

 Watson, a lifetime collector, recently gifted his personal collection of more than 180,000 comics, magazines, paperbacks, pulps and other items to the Irvin Department of Rare Books and Special Collections.
 It includes: